matrixfox/jekyll-theme-bootstrap/README.md

 5. Visit [`localhost:4000`](http://localhost:4000) in your browser to preview the theme

 The theme contains a minimal test suite, to ensure a site with the theme would build successfully.
 To run the tests, simply run `script/cibuild`.
 You'll need to run `script/bootstrap` one before the test script will work.

-To update to the latests Bootstrap version run `script/update` and press `y` to continue.

 ## Contributing